Sixth Annual Sugar Bowl Classic ~ January 1, 1940

 Now he would.

-The crowd of 73,000 had hardly gotten in their seats, the sky-writing planes, hired by Louisiana politicians, were still scribbling their messages of the on-going gubernatorial campaign against the clear blue heavens, when reality hit Tulane.
+The crowd of 73,000 had barely reached their seats; the sky-writing planes, hired by Louisiana politicians, were still scribbling their messages of the on-going gubernatorial campaign against the clear blue heavens, when the big fullback began his first football work day in New Orleans.

-The Green Wave got a dose of what was in store on the first series of the day.
-On A&M's first series the Aggies got within a foot of the goal line, but Tulane somehow held.
+On A&M's first series the Aggies and Kimbrough bulled to within a foot of the goal line, but Tulane somehow held.

 On A&M's second series, the Greenies couldn't hold.